Bheema (2024 film)

 Bheema is a 2024 Kannada-language action thriller film directed by Vijay Kumar (Duniya Vijay) and produced by Krishna Creations and Jagadeesh Films.
-The film stars himself alongside Ashwini, Black Dragon Manju, Gili Gili Chandru, Rangayana Raghu, Achyuth Kumar, Gopal Krishna Deshpande and Ramesh Indira.
-The music was composed by Charan Raj, while the cinematography and editing were handled by Shiva Sena and Deepu.
-S. Kumar.
+The film stars himself alongside Ashwini, Black Dragon Manju, Gili Gili Chandru, Rangayana Raghu, Achyuth Kumar, Gopalkrishna Deshpande and Ramesh Indira.
+The music was composed by Charan Raj, while the cinematography and editing were handled by Shiva Sena and Deepu S. Kumar.

 The film was officially launched on 18 April 2022.
 Bheema was released on 9 August 2024 to mixed reviews from critics, yet it became commercially successful.

 Plot

 Bheema wages a war against Dragon Manju, an aspiring politician and drug dealer, for supplying drugs in his locality and making the youngsters to become drug addicts.

 Soundtrack

 The music was composed by Charan Raj in his second collaboration with Duniya Vijay after Salaga.